isamu-isozaki/teamai_test/product/index.html.md

 Before a new features is shipped, the PM should test it out to make sure it solves the original problem effectively.
-This is not about quality assurance (QA), as developers are responsible for the quality of their code.
-This is about feature assurance (FA).
+This is not about quality assurance (QA/index.html.md), as developers are responsible for the quality of their code.
+This is about feature assurance (FA/index.html.md).
 Feature assurance is necessary because sometimes there are misunderstandings between the original issue proposal and the final implementation.
 Sometimes features don't actually solve the intended problem, even though it seemed like it would, and sometimes solutions just don't feel as useful as intended when actually implemented.

-If you can test out the feature during development, pulling down branches locally (or with a review app!), that's great.
+If you can test out the feature during development, pulling down branches locally (or with a review app!/index.html.md), that's great.
 But sometimes it's not feasible to test a feature until it's bundled into a release candidate and deployed to GitLab.com.
 If so, make sure to test out features as soon as possible so any new issues can be addressed before final release.
 Also, take the FA cycle into